-Obligations related to data privacy and security are quickly changing, becoming increasingly stringent, and creating regulatory uncertainty.
-Compliance with data privacy and security obligations could require us to take on more onerous requirements in our contracts, require us to engage in costly compliance exercises, restrict our ability to collect, use and disclose data, or in some cases, impact our or the third parties upon whom we rely ability to operate in certain jurisdictions.
-Each of these constantly evolving laws can be subject to varying interpretations.
+Obligations related to data privacy and security (and individuals' data privacy and security expectations) are quickly changing, becoming increasingly stringent, and creating uncertainty.
+Compliance with data privacy and security obligations could require us to take on more onerous requirements in our contracts, require us to engage in costly compliance exercises, restrict our ability to collect, use and disclose data, or in some cases, impact our or the third parties upon which we rely ability to operate in certain jurisdictions.
+Each of these constantly evolving laws can be subject to differing applications and interpretations which may be inconsistent or conflict among jurisdictions.